falfiya/falfiya.github.io/cxx/README.md

 # C++

-A lot of things in here aren't my projects.
-They're just remnants from when my friends asked me for help with C++.
+This is where I test out new things that I learn in C++ now.
+Before, it was mostly for helping other people out with their code.